ddon-90/faststore.appliances/README.md

-# starter.store
+# Appliances EMEA

-A starter powered by FastStore.
+A storefront powered by VTEX FastStore.